Conformal Quantile Regression for Neural Probabilistic Constitutive Modeling: Formulation

 Let $P_{iJ}$ denote the $(i,J)$ entry of the stress tensor $\boldsymbol{P}$.
 To formally describe probabilistic ordering in this tensor-valued setting, we introduce the tensorial cumulative distribution function (CDF)

 which represents the probability that all stress components lie below their specified values.
+Here, $\bigcap$ denotes the intersection of events.
 This definition induces a partial order on $\mathbb{R}^{3\times 3}$ and serves as a conceptual reference for defining multivariate quantiles, rather than an object to be estimated directly.

 Given a total miscoverage budget $\alpha$ associated with the tensor of componentwise miscoverage levels $\boldsymbol{\alpha}$, a corresponding tensorial quantile surface can be formally defined as

 which defines a lower boundary in the nine-dimensional stress space with respect to the induced partial order.
 In general, this tensorial quantile surface depends on the full joint conditional distribution of the stress components and is neither unique nor directly accessible in practice.